danomation/Automation-Ragnarok-Script/README.md

 3. http://yourwanip or http://localhost

 # Known issues:
 1. First sign-on you can't make characters or login.
 Solution: shift+F5 to refresh the client and try again
+2. After changing remote client config the client doesn't load as intended.
+Solution: close all tabs for the server in your browser, delete all cookies and site data, close browser, start browser back up and try.
+3. Enabling 443 on webserver causes client not to load due
+Solution: see diagrams below and follow instructions to enable 443

 # Details:
 out of the box diagram: